Self Care » Diet » Increase Leafy Greens

 Increase Leafy Greens

 If vegetables are the scarcest food in the Western diet, leafy green vegetables are lacking most of all.
 Learning to cook and eat greens is essential for creating lasting health.
 The color green is associated with spring, a time of renewal, refreshment, and vital energy.
 In Asian medicine, green is related to the liver, emotional stability, and creativity.
-Nutritionally, greens are high in calcium, magnesium, iron, potassium, phosphorous, and vitamins A, C, and K. They are crammed with figer, folate, chlorophyll, and many other micronutrients and phytochemicals.
+Nutritionally, greens are high in calcium, magnesium, iron, potassium, phosphorous, and vitamins A, C, and K. They are crammed with fiber, folate, chlorophyll, and many other micronutrients and phytochemicals.

-Some of the benefits gained from eating dark leafy greens are:
+Some of the benefits gained from eating dark, leafy greens are:

 • Blood purification